amhndu/tanks-game/README.md

 ###Video:###
 [Youtube Video](http://www.youtube.com/watch?v=YbG_ej2fQKE)

-For any comments/advice or just to say hi :)

 ###License
-No rights reserved but in the unlikely event that you use anything , you should drop me a [mail](mailto:amhndu@gmail.com) and link to the [GitHub repository](https://github.com/amhndu/tanks-game).
+No rights reserved but in the unlikely event that you use anything, you should drop me a [mail](mailto:amhndu@gmail.com) and link to the [GitHub repository](https://github.com/amhndu/tanks-game) somewhere.

+###Contact me
-email me : amhndu@gmail.com
+email : amhndu@gmail.com